nilsvogt/nivo.notify.server/README.md

 - git
 - composer

-After setup successfully the `bootstrap.sql` will be passed to mysql so thats a handy place to put a database dump in.
+After successfully setup, the `bootstrap.sql` will be passed to mysql so thats a handy place to put a database dump in.
 Anyway, since this is optional you simply can remove this file.

 # Setup

+customize the bootstrap configuration in `box-settings/config.sh` (optional)

+assign the root directory of your server:
+> document_root="/vagrant/app/public"
+set the database user:
+> db_username="root"
+set the database pass:
+> db_password="root"

 create an entry in your hosts file (optional)